Skip to content

 What is copper needed for?

-Important roles of copper in the body at a glance:
+Important roles of copper in the body in the overview:

 • Co-factor in the enzyme system